w3c/wg-effectiveness/process.md

 Members which are related by business contracts such as subsidiaries, partnerships and contracting obligations should consult the [W3C Process Document](https://w3c.github.io/w3process/#MemberRelated) for instructions on declaring these relationships.

 ## Membership Consortia
-A "Member Consortium" means a consortium, user society, or association of two or more individuals, companies, organizations or governments, or any combination of these entities which has the purpose of participating in W3C.
-Membership Consortia paid staff have the same rights and privileges of W3C Membership.
+A "Member Consortium" means a consortium, user society, or association of two or more individuals, companies, organizations or governments, or any combination of these which participate (or wish to participate) in W3C.
+Membership Consortia paid staff have the same rights and privileges of the W3C Membership.

 Those who require more information on Membership Consortia should refer to the [W3C Process Document](https://w3c.github.io/w3process/#MemberConsortia).

 # W3C Interest and Working Groups

-Interest and Working Groups work to gain consensus on particular topics and issues related to specification development.
-To understand how consensus works in the W3C please see the [W3C Process Document](https://w3c.github.io/w3process/#Consensus).

 ## W3C Groups
 There are two types of W3C group:

-* **Working Groups**: work on deliverables, usually technical reports (standards).
+* **Working Groups**: work on deliverables, usually Technical Reports (standards).
 * **Interest Groups**: evaluate potential Web technologies and policies.
-Do not work on technical reports.
+Do not work on Technical Reports.

 Groups have: a publicly available Charter, a Chair (or co-Chairs), a Team Contact, and a mailing list.